 With numerous organisations closing their offices and relying solely on their talent, the value of our human capital shone through the pandemic.
 Staff went over and above the call of duty, working through unprecedented times, safety concerns and a restructuring exercise, to deliver on objectives.
-The 2020 culture transformation focused on the company's digital journey with employee engagement sessions, talent mapping and upskilling exercises, corporate culture and digital readiness surveys
+The 2020 culture transformation focused on the company's digital journey with employee engagement sessions, talent mapping and upskilling exercises, corporate culture and digital readiness surveys transformation focused on the company's digital journey with employee engagement sessions, talent mapping and upskilling exercises, corporate culture and digital readiness surveys being conducted across the regional offices.

-The forum boasted attendance by some of the continent's greatest minds and experts in government, the private sector, civil society and academia, and included virtual key note addresses from H.E.
-Uhuru Kenyatta, President of the Republic of Kenya, and H.E, Paul Kagame, President of the Republic of Rwanda.
+The forum boasted attendance by some of the continent's greatest minds and experts in government, the private sector. civil society and academia, and included virtual key note addresses from H.E.
+Uhuru Kenvatta.
+President of the Republic of Kenya, and H.E, Paul Kagame, President of the Republic of Rwanda.